 Before you catch a tarpon, you have to get the right bait, so with the tarpon season approaching, we were wondering, what is the best bait for tarpon and snook and how do you catch the bait?
-So, we asked one of our favorite fishing guys, Captain Mike Adams.
-Captain Mike has been a licensed captain for over 13 years and has helmed fishing charters and hooked fish all over Florida, the Caribbean and the Pacific.
+So, we asked one of our favorite fishing guys and here is what he said.

 Step 1: Prepare Your Boat

 Captain Mike says, “Before you start, you’ve gotta make sure you are prepared.
 Is your boat ready?
 For example, does it run?
 If yes, then next, you want to make sure your livewell is ready and that your cast net isn’t tangled up from the last time you used it.”
 Now you’ll need to get your boat to where the bait fish are and get your chum ready to go.

 Step 2: Find the Bait

 To find scaled sardines, you can look for the “raindrops” on the water and you can also look for where the birds are diving to catch the bait.
 The bait fish are coming from the beach and they like to go to the flats.
 Captain says – “I personally like to be in an area off the grass flat so it doesn’t look like I’ve just mowed the grass on my boat after bringing the cast net in.”
 Bridges and markers are always good places to look for bait as well.

 A couple tips to remember: when cast netting for bait, it’s important to use a livewell rather than a regular bait bucket.
 “Using a bait bucket won’t work with scaled sardines.
 They are very sensitive, so you have to have a livewell.”
 Mike also stresses the importance of being courteous to other boaters.”Keep your distance and be polite.
 Treat others the way you would want to be treated on the water.”